 Angela Lee is a former board member of Amnesty International Hong Kong and has acted as a judge for the Awards since its inception in 1996.

 Jim Laurie has been a journalist and broadcaster for more than 40 years and heads Focus Asia Productions, a video and television consultancy firm.
 He serves as an outside consultant to a number of television and digital media organisations.
 Jim covered the war in Vietnam for NBC News (1972-1975), opened the first television bureau in Beijing for ABC News (1981), and served as President of the FCC Hong Kong 2001-02.

 Karen Kong is a senior lecturer of the Faculty of Law, the University of Hong Kong and Deputy Director of the LLM in Human Rights Programme at the University of Hong Kong.
-She teaches and researches in the area of socio-economic rights, constitutional law and administrative law.
+She teaches and researches in the area of socio-economic rights, public interest litigation, constitutional law and administrative law.

 Ammu Kannampilly is an editor on AFP’s Asia-Pacific news desk.
 She previously headed AFP’s Kathmandu bureau and was the agency’s India correspondent prior to that.